Minjieli6/google_cloud_platform_app1/README.md

 ```
 Below is the list of files contained in this repo.

-***requirements.txt*** stores all the libraries, modules, and packages on which the Python project is dependent or requires to run, such as pytest, pylint, dash, plotly, jinjia2, gunicorn, etc.
+***requirements.txt*** stores all the libraries, modules, and packages on which the Python project is dependent or required to run, such as pytest, pylint, dash, plotly, jinjia2, gunicorn, etc.

-***Makefile*** defines set of tasks to be executed and simplifies automating software building procedures and complex tasks with dependencies.
+***Makefile*** defines a set of tasks to be executed and simplifies automating software building procedures and complex tasks with dependencies.

 ***main.py*** contains the main part of the application, including ***Dash*** server and layout.